Fair Isle Knitting Tutorial

-As was done on the knit side, change colors as required by your chart (remember that you're working from left to right on this row).
+As you did on the knit side, change colors as shown on the chart (remember to work from left to right on this row).
 Again, pick up the new yarn from underneath the old yarn.

-Now that you know the basics of knitting and purling in the stranded knitting style, simply continue to follow the chart, changing colors as needed and as described earlier.
+Now you know the basics of knitting and purling in the stranded knitting style.
+Continue to follow the chart, changing colors as needed.

-The most important thing to remember is to keep those floats loose—blocking will not solve a problem caused by really tight floats.
+The most important thing to remember is to keep the floats loose.
+Blocking helps even things out, but it won't solve a problem caused by very tight floats.

-When you're done working the Fair Isle or colorwork section of a project, there might be more knitting in the background color to be done.
-If that's the case, simply cut the contrasting color yarn, leaving a tail to be woven in later, and continue knitting as normal.
+When you finish the Fair Isle or colorwork section of a project, there's often more knitting in the background color.
+If that's the case, cut the contrasting color yarn, leaving a tail to weave in later, and continue knitting as normal.